BenAChilds/pilot-bot/README.md

 - Add roles to users via commands.
 - Enforce role restrictions (`@everyone` and configurable roles via an environment variable).
-- Handle special cases, such as keeping the `RPC` role if it's already assigned.
+- Handle special cases, such as keeping the `RPC` role if it's already assigned (This will be more customisable in the future).
 - Check and manage role hierarchy, removing lower roles when a higher role is added.
 - Supports dynamic management of restricted roles through environment variables.